pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 `id: 1`, and when those records synchronize there would be an irreconcilable conflict.

 For this reason, primary keys in SQLite tables should be globally unique, and so SharingGRDB requires that they be UUIDs.
-We recommend stores UUIDs in SQLite a "TEXT" column, adding a default with a freshly generated UUID, and further adding a "ON CONFLICT REPLACE" constraint:
+We recommend storing UUIDs in SQLite as a "TEXT" column, adding a default with a freshly generated UUID, and further adding a "ON CONFLICT REPLACE" constraint:

 ```sql
 CREATE TABLE "reminders" (